sschoebinger/sschoebinger.github.io/posts/2021-01-31-smartphone-as-webcam.md

 1. Developer options enabled on your smartphone
 1. Your smartphone connected via USB to your laptop

 If you open both the Iriun app on your smartphone and the Iriun program on your laptop you'll get a video preview from your phones camera on your laptop.
-And as it is connected via USB the latency is very good.
+And as it is connected via USB the latency is very good (at least in my setup with Android and MacOS).

 <br/>
 <img src="/img/2021-01-31-iriun.jpg" alt="iriun on smartphone and laptop" style="width: 100%;" loading="lazy">
 <br/>

-As I wanted to use this new video source for my presentation in Microsoft Teams I had to follow [these instructions](https://answers.microsoft.com/en-us/msteams/forum/msteams_tfb-msteams_tfmac/microsoft-teams-mac-os-client-is-not-recognizing/d9e863be-d9a4-4d03-a4b8-1b5c7df58828), as by default Microsoft Teams on Mac OS X is not allowed to use that video source.
+As I wanted to use this new video source for my presentation in Microsoft Teams I had to follow [these instructions](https://answers.microsoft.com/en-us/msteams/forum/msteams_tfb-msteams_tfmac/microsoft-teams-mac-os-client-is-not-recognizing/d9e863be-d9a4-4d03-a4b8-1b5c7df58828), as by default Microsoft Teams on MacOS is not allowed to use that video source.
 I hope Apple or Iriun can solve that issue soon!

 This setup allowed me to reuse my broken smartphone as my webcam which has a much better camera as the laptop internal webcam.
 In addition I can chose much better perspectives than this standard "face from below" perspective.
 And last but not least I liked that by connecting the smartphone via USB the video latency is pretty good.